HOW CONNECTED IS THE WORLD?

 Singapore Tops Charts

-Meanwhile, in the Globalisation Giants index, Singapore also led the way, ahead of Hong Kong, London, New York, Paris, Tokyo, Shanghai, Seoul, Beijing and Toronto.
-However, London and New York – the world’s two biggest financial centres – ranked only 47th and 76th in the Hotspots index.
+Meanwhile, in the Globalization Giants index, Singapore also led the way, ahead of Hong Kong, London, New York, Paris, Tokyo, Shanghai, Seoul, Beijing and Toronto.
+However, London and New York – the world’s two biggest financial centers – ranked only 47th and 76th in the Hotspots index.

 Remarkably, Singapore also topped the country rankings when gauged on depth of global connectedness alone.
 Other outperformers on this metric were Cambodia, Vietnam, Malaysia and Mozambique.